Paradeduction in Axiomatic Formal Systems

 Let $\mathbb{R}$ be a family of inference rules on $X$.
 We say that $x$ is an \emph{immediate consequence} of $\{x_{1},...,x_{n}\}$ if $x$ is an immediate consequence of $\{x_{1},...,x_{n}\}$ in virtue of the application of an inference rule $R \in \mathbb{R}$.

-A \emph{formal system} $S$ is a triple $S = (X,\mathbb{A},\mathbb{R})$ in which $X$ is a non-empty set whose elements are called \emph{formulas} of $S$; $\mathbb{A}$ is a subset of $X$ whose elements are called \emph{axioms} of $S$; and $\mathbb{R}$ is a finite family of inference rules on $X$.
+An \emph{axiomatic formal system} $S$ is a triple $S = (X,\mathbb{A},\mathbb{R})$ in which $X$ is a non-empty set whose elements are called \emph{formulas} of $S$; $\mathbb{A}$ is a subset of $X$ whose elements are called \emph{axioms} of $S$; and $\mathbb{R}$ is a finite family of inference rules on $X$.

 Consider a formal system $S = (X,\mathbb{A},\mathbb{R})$ and let $A \subseteq X$.
-A finite sequence $a_{1},...,a_{n}$ of elements of $X$ is called a $S$-\emph{deduction} (or a deduction in $S$) from $A$, if for each $1 \leq i \leq n$, it is the case that:
+A finite sequence $a_{1},...,a_{n}$ of elements of $X$ is called a $S$-\emph{deduction} (or a \emph{deduction} in $S$) from $A$, if for each $1 \leq i \leq n$, it is the case that:

 \begin{enumerate} \item $a_{i} \in A$ or; \item $a_{i} \in \mathbb{A}$ or; \item $a_{i}$ is a consequence of precedent formulas in the sequence by the application of an inference rule. \end{enumerate}